 A disaster recovery strategy is necessary for ensuring the integrity and availability of a company's data in the event of a disaster.
 A delay in data recovery after a disaster can lead to severe financial losses for the affected company; studies indicate that companies can lose anywhere from $100,000 to $1 million per hour following a data outage.
 With potential losses this high, it's essential that a company has a solid disaster recovery plan in place to restore data and minimize downtime after a disaster.

 Setting up a hybrid cloud environment is a major commitment, and choosing the right provider can make the difference between success and failure.
-It's not just a matter of which one has the most impressive numbers; you need to know whether a provider will meet your business's particular needs.
+It's not just a matter of which one has the most impressive numbers.
+You also need to know whether a provider will meet your business' particular needs.
 Detailed research is necessary, even though it can take some time.

 Topics: Hybrid Cloud